-Participants should arrive in Mendocino on the afternoon of Thursday, July 5, and remain through Saturday, July 21.
+Participants should arrive in Mendocino on the afternoon of Thursday, July 11, and remain through Saturday, July 27.
 Participants will perform in a chamber music recital and three orchestral concerts, each one with a different program.
-You will be notified of your acceptance by April 3, 2018.
-Once accepted into the program a $100 deposit payable to the Mendocino Music Festival is required of all applicants.
-Each participant will receive a $200 stipend and the return of their $100 deposit on July 5.
+You will be notified of your acceptance by March 31, 2019.
+Each participant will receive a $200 stipend on July 11.

 Host families will provide participants with lodging, kitchen privileges and, in some cases, breakfast.
 Although the MMF will provide substantial morning snacks on orchestra rehearsal days at the Festival tent, participants are expected to provide for their own meals and transportation.